jdonthekb/Nemo/README.md

 ## Version

-- Nemo v1.1
+- Nemo v1.2

 ---

-This README should provide a comprehensive guide for users to understand, install, and use the Nemo v1.1 PowerShell tool.
+This README provides a comprehensive guide for users to understand, install, and use the Nemo v1.2 PowerShell tool.
 You can add it to your project repository or distribute it along with your script.